canton7/fuelphp-casset/readme.md

 When minifying CSS files, urls are rewritten to take account of the fact that your css file has effectively moved into `public/assets/cache`.

+With JS files, changing the order in which files were added to the group will re-generate the cache file, with the files in their new positions.
+However with CSS, it will not.
+This is because the order of JS files can be important, as dependancies may need to be satisfied.
+In CSS, no such dependancies exist.
+Bear this in mind when adding files to groups dynamically -- if you're changing the order of files in an otherwise identical group, you're not allowing the browser to properly use its cache.

 NOTE: If you change the contents of a group, a new cache file will be generated.
 However the old one will not be removed (groups are mutable, so cassed doesn't know whether a page still uses the old cache file).
 Therefore an occasional clearout of `public/assets/cache/` is recommended.